Aegirosaurus: Soft tissue

 The soft tissue of the front flippers of Aegirosaurus closely follows the shape of the bones.
 The front flippers are elongate but narrow, with their strongly concave rear edges.
 The hind flippers, however, have extensive soft tissue envelopes, making them wide.
 A caudal fin in the shape of a crescent moon is present on the tail.
 Bardet and Fernández reported three types of skin impressions in the neotype: a wavy texture running parallel to the body; straight, fibrous tissue at a right angle to the ripples; and what appeared to be very small scales.
 This last texture was found on the upper lobe of the caudal fin, and would contradict the idea that ichthyosaurs lacked scales.
 However, the authors cautioned that the specimen would have to be studied using microscopes before the presence of scales on Aegirosaurus could be confirmed.
-A study of the Aegirosaurus sp. specimen JME-SOS-08369 by Lene Delsett and colleagues in 2022, however, found it to have smooth, scaleless skin, as typical for ichthyosaurs.
+In 2022, Lene Delsett and colleagues described JME-SOS-08369, a specimen they referred to Aegirosaurus sp.
+They found it to have smooth, scaleless skin, as typical for ichthyosaurs.
+In 2026, Maxwell and colleagues referred this specimen to their new species Jabalisaurus tethyensis.